- 1 Economy Dentures

 As the name implies, economy dentures are designed to be affordable for as many people as possible.
 They’re the absolute most basic type of denture around.

-Really, they’re here to try to provide a basic level of care to people regardless of their financial situation.
+They’re here to try to provide a basic level of care to people regardless of their financial situation.

 Pros of Economy Dentures